alexkuhn/reconcile-cop-and-fm/application/README.md

 By default, the application set the location to *USA*.
 It displays some general informations, such as providing the emergency call.
 There’s also a map that is centered on USA, which shows the position of the user on it.

+**Note:** the application is **_only available textually_**: images below are simply representative of the textual version of the application.
+A graphical ERS application is still work in progress!

 ## Step 1

 The device detect that we are in *Belgium*, so it activates the corresponding context.
 It updates the map and the emergency call (from USA’s 911 to Europe’s 112).